We’d like to remind Forumites to please avoid political debate on the Forum.

 I have sent a fair bit of evidence to Lowell, who I can only assume are not acting in my interests at this point but they seem to be the only conduit to O2.
 I cant believe its taken 7 months for me to learn what methodology (in-store) was used - I assumed a clever online scam.

-I have sent O2 a formal "complain letter" about a week before the deadlock letter demanding what identification / bank details were used etc, but they used a random enquiry email to Lowell (that they were copied into) as a basis for the deadlock letter.
+I have sent O2 a formal "complaint letter" about a week before the deadlock letter demanding what identification / bank details were used etc, but they used a random enquiry email to Lowell (that they were copied into) as a basis for the deadlock letter.
 All very poor.

 Also contacted OFCOM, who advised the communications ombudsman, who after initially having a case with, then said I should use the financial ombudsman service (which is progressing - uploading all evidence to).

 I feel like I should be contacting watchdog or something?
-This is really stressful for me, I'm losing sleep - getting anxiety and chest pains - I have no other debt - I'm in a well paid job - other than mortgage which I overpay - not other bank accounts appear - so I am assuming fraudster used random account.
-I could theoretically pay - but that would an admission?
+This is really stressful for me, I'm losing sleep - getting anxiety and chest pains - I have no other debt - I'm in a well paid job - other than mortgage (which I consistently overpay) - no other bank accounts appear on my credit checks - so I am assuming fraudster used random account?

 No further hard credit searches have been carried out since thankfully.